Early Head End Power (HEP)

 Records are scarce, and research incomplete, but Jeff Cauthen has found by examining Pullman records, that in the earliest years of the Twentieth century, starting in 1905, E.H.
 Harriman's Common Standard Associated Lines (UP, SP and subsidiary companies), together with Chicago & North Western, received several wooden baggage cars specially equipped with steam-driven electrical generators, with the cars being labeled as "Baggage Dynamo" cars.

-In 1905, Harriman's Associated companies received wooden baggage cars, built on steel underframes, with steam-driven electrical generators, usually shown on diagram sheets and the pages in the equipment record book as Baggage Dynamo cars.
+Those wooden baggage cars built in 1905 for Harriman's Associated companies were built on steel underframes, with steam-driven electrical generators.
+The cars were usually shown on diagram sheets and the pages in the equipment record book as Baggage Dynamo cars.
 Diagram sheets show what was called a "turbo-generator" installed in a separate compartment.
 The first wooden cars were delivered in 1905, with all-steel cars arriving in 1909 through 1914, with more arriving as late as 1921.

 These seven cars were placed into service on the Los Angeles Limited, Union Pacific's premium, all Pullman sleeper train between Chicago and Los Angeles.
 The train was jointly operated by Chicago & North Western between Chicago and Omaha, by Union Pacific between Omaha and Ogden, and by San Pedro, Los Angeles & Salt Lake between Salt Lake City and Los Angeles (trains 7 and 8).
 The train used wooden cars until about 1912, and remained as the premier train until supplemented by the City of Los Angeles Streamliner in May 1936.
 The operation of The Los Angeles Limited ended in January 1954 when it was replaced by The Challenger.